AbilityEdgeFTC/FreightFrenzy/README.md

  * Fixed duplicate name UI bug (Legacy Module configuration).
  * Fixed race condition in EventLoopManager.
  * Fix to keep references stable when updating gamepad.
- * For legacy Matrix motor/servo controllers removed necessity of appending "Motor" and "Servo" to cGamepad names.
+ * For legacy Matrix motor/servo controllers removed necessity of appending "Motor" and "Servo" to controller names.
  * Updated HT color sensor driver to use constants from ModernRoboticsUsbLegacyModule class.
  * Updated MR color sensor driver to use constants from ModernRoboticsUsbDeviceInterfaceModule class.
  * Correctly handle I2C Address change in all color sensors